 Gutters and downspouts are made from wood, vinyl, or any of several different metals, including aluminum, galvanized steel, stainless steel, and copper.
 Wood gutters are virtually obsolete, except in restoration work.

 An illustration and helpful explanation on how home rain gutters and downspouts work.

 You can buy vinyl gutter systems at home improvement centers; lightweight and simply snapped or glued together, vinyl systems are favored by do-it-yourselfers.
 Called sectional gutters, they are fitted together from 10- to 22-foot-long pre-painted gutter sections and a variety of corner connectors, end caps, drop outlets, downspouts, and other fittings.

-A gutter’s profile, as shown at right, depends on the material it’s made from.
+A gutter’s profile, as shown above, depends on the material it’s made from.
 Wooden gutters are milled; sheet-metal gutters are formed; and aluminum and vinyl gutters are extruded.

 Featured Resource: Get a Pre-Screened Local Gutter Installation Contractor

 Call for free estimates from local pros now: